AssadAnabosi/esp8266_dashboard/README.md

 2. **Configure the IDE**

+- ESP8266
   - Arduino IDE, go to `File` > `Preferences` and add this URL to the `Additional Boards Manager URLs`: `https://arduino.esp8266.com/stable/package_esp8266com_index.json`
   - Now go to `Tools` > `Board` > `Boards Manager`, search esp8266, and install ESP8266 Boards
+- ESP32 (work in progress)
+  - Now go to `Tools` > `Board` > `Boards Manager`, search for ESP32 and install esp32 by Espressif Systems version 3.X
 - Select your board at `Tools` > `Board`
 - Plug in your board and select its COM port at `Tools` > `Port`
 - Optional: To reset/override previous settings, select `Tools` > `Erase Flash` > `All Flash Contents`
-- You will need [Arduino ESP8266 filesystem uploader tool](https://github.com/esp8266/arduino-esp8266fs-plugin) to load sketch data into the ESP.
+- You will need [arduino-littlefs-upload filesystem uploader tool](https://github.com/esp8266/arduino-esp8266fs-plugin) to load sketch data into the ESP.
 [Tutorial](https://randomnerdtutorials.com/arduino-ide-2-install-esp8266-littlefs/) (follow the instructions for Arduino IDE 2)
 - Install the `ArduinoJson` library via `Sketch` > `Include Library` > `Manage Libraries...` and search for `ArduinoJson`.
 Install the version 7.
 - Run the `webMinifier` script to minify the HTML, CSS, and JS files.
-This will create a `data` folder with the minified files inside the `esp-dashboard` directory.
+This will create a `data` folder with the minified files inside the esp directory.
-- Upload the `data` folder to the ESP8266 using the ESP8266 filesystem uploader tool. as follows:
+- Upload the `data` folder to the ESP using the filesystem uploader tool. as follows:
+  - Open the `*.ino` file in your Arduino IDE.
-  - Select `Ctrl` + `Shift` + `P`, then type `LittleFS to Pico/ESP8266/ESP32` and select it.
+  - Open the command palette by selecting `Ctrl` + `Shift` + `P`, then type `LittleFS Upload` and select `LittleFS to Pico/ESP8266/ESP32`.
   - Note: Make sure to close the serial monitor before uploading the files.
 If you don't, you will get an error message.

 ## Default settings